canonical/real-time-ubuntu-docs/docs/how-to/tune-irq-affinity.rst

 CPU cores, preventing interruptions from being handled by multiple cores simultaneously.
 This enhances efficiency, reduces latency, and ensures more predictable and consistent processing times for time-sensitive tasks in real-time systems.
-Proper IRQ affinity configuration helps in decrease contention, managing resource usage, and ultimately improving the overall responsiveness and reliability of the system, especially in scenarios where timing precision is critical.
+Proper IRQ affinity configuration helps in decreasing contention, managing resource usage, and ultimately improving the overall responsiveness and reliability of the system, especially in scenarios where time precision is critical.

 The most common parameters to handle IRQ interrupts are `kthread_cpus`_ which defines the CPUs that kernel threads are allowed to run on, `isolcpus`_ and